rifandani/vscode-ecosystem/README.md

 View, add, update, and delete your Javascript dependencies easily.

 Check the full details in [packager docs](./src/docs/packager.md)

+8. ***Deliner***

+Do you have a lot of `eslint-disable`, `@ts-ignore`, `@ts-expect-error`, `@ts-nocheck`, `istanbul ignore next`, etc..., but when you try to delete it using vscode built-in search and replace, it only deletes the text, and not the entire line?

+This extension will instead deletes the line, instead of the text only.
+This will make your code cleaner without any unnecessary comments.

+Check the full details in [deliner docs](./src/docs/deliner.md)

 ## Issues and Roadmap